Jeremy Roenick: Chicago Blackhawks (1988–1996)

 In 1990–91, Roenick paced the team with ten game-winning goals as the Blackhawks improved another 18 points to win the Presidents' Trophy.
 Roenick finished second on the team with 41 goals, 53 assists and 94 points and played in his first NHL All-Star Game.
 In six playoff games, he scored eight points.
 The following year, Roenick led the team with 53 goals, 50 assists and 103 points and played in his second All-Star Game.
-While the team dropped to second in the Norris Division during the regular season, they marched all the way to the 1992 Stanley Cup Finals in the playoffs.
-Roenick scored 22 points in 18 games as the team captured the Clarence S. Campbell Bowl over Edmonton before getting swept by the Pittsburgh Penguins in the final round.
+While the team dropped to second in the Norris Division during the regular season, they marched all the way to the 1992 Stanley Cup Final in the playoffs.
+Roenick scored 22 points in 18 games as the team captured the Clarence S. Campbell Bowl over Edmonton but was held mostly in check in the Final.
+In Game 2, he failed to get a shot on goal and was benched for the final two periods by head coach Mike Keenan to bring muscle against the Penguin defense, a move Roenick disliked.
+Before Game 3, Roenick appeared in a cast on his right arm with an apparent broken thumb after being slashed, although Roenick later stated the injury was a bit embellished in an attempt by Keenan to curry favor with the referees, which did not work.
+Roenick had two goals in the decisive Game 4 in what proved to be his only goals and points recorded in a Stanley Cup Final as the Blackhawks were swept by the Penguins.

-In 1992–93, Roenick led the Blackhawks with 50 goals, 107 points and 22 power-play goals as the team improved 19 points to win their third Norris Division title in four years (47 wins, 106 points).
+In the season, Roenick led the Blackhawks with 50 goals, 107 points and 22 power-play goals as the team improved 19 points to win their third Norris Division title in four years (47 wins, 106 points).
 During the season, Roenick played in his third All-Star Game.
 In the playoffs, he scored three points in four games as the Blackhawks were swept by the St. Louis Blues.

-In 1993–94, Roenick again led his team with 46 goals, a career-high 61 assists, 107 points, a career-high 24 power-play goals, five shorthanded goals and a +21 plus-minus rating as the Blackhawks fell back 19 points in the standings.
+In the season, Roenick again led his team with 46 goals, a career-high 61 assists, 107 points, a career-high 24 power-play goals, five shorthanded goals and a +21 plus-minus rating as the Blackhawks fell back 19 points in the standings.
 He also played in his fourth mid-season All-Star Game.
 In the post-season, he scored seven points in six playoff games.
 He also won the Chicago Sports Profiles Humanitarian of the Year Award.

-In the lockout-shortened 1994–95 season, Roenick scored 34 points in 33 games.
+In the lockout-shortened season, Roenick scored 34 points in 33 games.
 He missed 15 games with a bruised tibia.
 He played eight games in the 1995 playoffs as the Blackhawks reached the Western Conference Final, where they fell to the Detroit Red Wings.
 In 1995–96, Roenick scored 67 points in 66 games before missing the last 11 games with a sprained ankle.
 At year's end, he was the team's leader with 32 goals.